 Watercress was used by Hippocrates, the father of medicine, to treat his patients.
-It also was a staple in the Roman soldiers’ diets and is loaded with nutrients to boost your health, trim your waistline and improve your workouts.
+It also was a staple in Roman soldiers’ diets and is loaded with nutrients to boost your health, trim your waistline, and improve your workouts.

-Before the 19th century, watercress sandwiches were a staple of the working class diet in England but eventually this poor-man’s vegetable was relegated to a garnish.
+Before the 19th century, watercress sandwiches were a staple of the working class diet in England, but eventually this poor-man’s vegetable was relegated to a garnish.
 Now it is gaining popularity since it was ranked number one on the ANDI score (Aggregate Nutrient Density Index).
-This score measures vitamin, mineral and phytonutrient content in relation to caloric content, so a food must contain a significant amount of nutrients for the calorie count to be given a high rating.
-Using a different ranking system, powerhouse fruits and vegetables (PFV), the Centers for Disease Control and Prevention also claims that the watercress is the most nutrient-dense produce item they tested and most strongly associated with reduced chronic disease risk.
+This score measures vitamin, mineral, and phytonutrient content in relation to caloric content, so a food must contain a significant amount of nutrients relative to the calorie count to be given a high rating.
+Using a different ranking system, powerhouse fruits and vegetables (PFV), the Centers for Disease Control and Prevention also claims that watercress is the most nutrient-dense produce item they tested and most strongly associated with reduced chronic disease risk.

-Researchers published in The British Journal of Nutrition believe that watercress helps restore energy levels and relieve stress on our body caused by intense exercise to speed up workout recovery.
-Participant in the study who had eaten about two cups of watercress two hours before a high-intensity workout, showed significantly less muscle damage from exercise than those who didn’t eat it.
+Researchers whose work has been published in the British Journal of Nutrition believe that watercress helps restore energy levels and relieve stress on our body caused by intense exercise to speed up workout recovery.
+Participants in the study who had eaten about two cups of watercress, two hours before a high-intensity workout, showed significantly less muscle damage from exercise than those who didn’t eat it.

-It’s a two-in-one vegetable: the leaves are soft, and the stalks have a crunch.
-Add to salads, sandwiches, wraps, smoothies and pizza.
-Dress watercress with balsamic vinegar and use as a bed for serving lentils, salmon or chicken.
+It’s a two-in-one vegetable: the leaves are soft but the stalks have a crunch.
+Add to salads, sandwiches, wraps, smoothies, and pizza.
+Dress watercress with balsamic vinegar and use it as a bed for serving lentils, salmon, or chicken.
 Add it to whole grains and pasta.
 It’s even good wrapped around grapes and pineapple!

-Regardless how you use this garnish-gone-superstar, eat it to take advantage of its natural load of nutrients.
+Regardless how you use this garnish-gone-superstar, take advantage of its natural load of nutrients.
 Take May’s Healthy Challenge and eat watercress this month to improve your health!
-It’s no wonder this powerful yet humble green was used as medicine by many in ancient times.
+It’s no wonder that this powerful yet humble green was used as medicine by many in ancient times.